JEThornley/COMM420/content/session11/demo4.md

 weight = 50  # Order that this section will appear.

-title = "Top Quants on Big Data and Disruption (6;45-16;15 only)" subtitle = "Bloomberg, Sandy Rattray & Heidi Ridley of Man Group - please watch the segment from 6;45-16;15"
+title = "Top Quants on Big Data and Disruption (6;45-16;15 only)" subtitle = "Bloomberg, Sandy Rattray and Heidi Ridley of Man Group - please watch the segment from 6;45-16;15"

 [design]
   # Choose how many columns the section has.
 Valid values: 1 or 2.